vidursad/Grocery_management_fullstack_app/README.md

 In this python project we have build grocery management web app.
 It maintains detailed records of products, including names, categories, prices, quantities, allowing for easy addition and management of items.
 The app also tracks customer information and purchase histories.

 In this python project, we will build a grocery store management application.
 It will be 3 tier application,

-Front end: UI is written in HTML/CSS/Javascript/Bootstrap
+Front end  :  UI is written in HTML/CSS/Javascript/Bootstrap

-Backend: Python and Flask
+Backend  :  Python and Flask

-Database: mysql
+Database  :  mysql